Distortion Resilience for Goal-Oriented Semantic Communication: DDPG-EI: Deep Reinforcement Learning Approach for DRGO

-In this section, we briefly introduce the structures and process of our DDPG-based algorithm.
-In order to utilize DRL to solve the minimization problem, we must redesign the optimization problem so that the algorithm process should be properly considered following the DRL operating rule.
+In this section, we briefly introduce the structures and process of our proposed DRL algorithm.
+To employ DRL to solve the minimization problem, it is necessary to redesign the optimization problem, ensuring that the algorithm process is properly aligned with the DRL operating rule.
+In Section~\ref{sec:DDPG}, we introduce the architecture of Deep Deterministic Policy Gradient (DDPG) \cite{2014-RL-DDPG}.
+In Section~\ref{sec:closed-form}, we first introduce a close-from expression for optimization constraints.
+From then on, we can re-design the DDPG into new algorithm, namely DDPG-EI, which shows the significant robustness over DDPG.